ridhimamorampudi/ridhimamorampudi/README.md

 ## Summary

 I am a third-year Computer Science major at UCLA with a strong foundation in backend engineering, AI-driven product development, and mobile application design.
-I bring experience across high-growth startups, hedge funds, and engineering teams where I’ve shipped full-stack products, built ML pipelines, and delivered measurable impact.
-I specialize in building fast, secure, and scalable systems—from real-time trade signal platforms to intelligent travel advisors and iOS apps.
+I bring experience across startups, research, and enterprise engineering teams where I’ve shipped full-stack products, built ML pipelines, and delivered measurable results.
+I specialize in designing fast, secure, and scalable systems—ranging from real-time trade signal platforms to assistive AI and social infrastructure apps.

 ---